 To help you, we have created a reconciliation template.
 This contains the fields we suggest your A V C provider(s) populate.

 The template was designed with help from Prudential.
-Prudential confirm this template will be automated by September 2024 so it can be run as frequently as necessary.
+Prudential confirm this template will be automated so it can be run as frequently as necessary.

 Some of the fields may be local to Prudential, so you will need to agree the fields within the template with your A V C provider(s) before requesting its completion.